 Hong Kong is a very special place.
 Everyone will find what to do in Hong Kong, whether you are more into modern metropolosises or you like to be surrounded by nature.
 Which may sound strange knowing that Hong Kong is one of the most densely populated places on earth.
-But, yes, there is plenty of nature as well.
+But, yes, there is plenty of nature in Hong Kong as well.
 What else makes it interesting is that Hong Kong officially is a part of China.
 But at the same time you don’t really feel like in China there.
 I love Hong Kong.

 To help you prepare for your trip to Hong Kong we have teamed up with a group of travel bloggers to create a list of the best things to do in Hong Kong.
 The list includes Hong Kong tourist attractions many travelers know about, as well as some off the beaten track places.

 Is 3 days in Hong Kong enough for the first visit?
 It’s enough to visit some of the most popular sights and have a proper first impression, but you’ll definitely not be able to do all the things mentioned in this article.

 Now let’s take a look at the list – 29 best things to do in Hong Kong.

 While there might be many fun things to do in Hong Kong, I suggest visiting Victoria Peak if you had only a few hours in Hong Kong.

 Victoria Peak is the highest point on Hong Kong Island and to enjoy one of the most iconic views in Asia from Victoria Peak you can either hike up or use the Peak Tram (the ticket is included in several sightseeing bus tours e.g.).
 The view of the city and Victoria Harbour is breathtaking (though I recommend not visiting on a foggy day) and thus my number one tips for best things to do in Hong Kong.

 Recommended by Arzo, ArzoTravels.com.

 2. Ride the Hong Kong Star Ferry Across Victoria Harbour